czyzby/gdx-lml/README.md

 Your opinions, comments and testing can help as well.
 Don't be afraid to inform me about bugs and functionalities that are missing or the ones you are not a huge fan of.

 ## What's new
+0 -> 1

+- Updated to LML 1.
+Removed `ViewActor` annotation; now LML's `LmlActor` is used.
+Added support for new LML features: `@OnChange`, `@LmlActor`, `@LmlAction`, etc. Make sure to update your LML templates according to the updated syntax.
+See LML docs for more info.
+- Updated to Autumn 1.
+All annotation processors were refactored to match the new API; their functionality stayed pretty much the same, unless noted below.
+- `StageViewport` annotation now can also annotate a class that implements `ObjectProvider<Stage>`; previously only fields were supported.
+- While updating from 0 to 1, Kiwi and Autumn MVC has changed the least out of my LibGDX libraries.
+Actually, the biggest change in Autumn MVC itself was updating the annotation processors and refactoring view managers to match new Autumn and LML features, with a few new small functionalities here and there that were trivial to add with the new systems.

+The last version that uses LML 0 and Autumn 0 is `0.8.1.7.0` (or `0.9.1.7.0-SNAPSHOT`).

 0.7 -> 0.8

 - @ViewActor annotation now takes an array of strings, making it possible to inject multiple actors into one field.
 Supported collection types are Array, ObjectSet and ObjectMap - standard LibGDX collections.
 If you use an Array, the injected actors' order will match the order of actor IDs that you pass into the annotation.
 If you use an ObjectMap, it has to be a `<String,CommonActorSuperClass>` map - actors will be put into the map with the key matching their ID.
 If you pass an empty array to the ViewActor annotation (default behavior), an array containing field's name will be used instead.
 Note that this does not break any existing code; if the annotated field is not a collection, actor mapped by the first ID in the annotation's string array (or mapped by field's name) will be injected directly into the field.